Kalyatanda Ponnappa

 Kalyatanda Ponnappa was a 17th-century warrior of Kodagu (Coorg).
 Since he was deified after his death, the people of Kodagu consider him to be a god.
 He is also known as Kaliat-Achchappa or Kaliat Ajjappa.

 Early life

 Ponnappa was born in the Kalyatanda (aka Kaliatanda) family as the son of Kuttayya of Naalnaad (Nalknad).
 Ponnappa's parents were ardent devotees of Igguthappa.

 G Richter calls him ‘a Malayalam man who came to Coorg many generations ago, (and) got naturalized.’
-A Kodava by birth, Ponnappa was also associated with the Malayalam land (Kerala).
+A Malayali-Kodava by birth, Ponnappa was also associated with the Malayalam land (Kerala).
 His forefathers had lived in Kerala and Ponnappa himself had studied tantric magic in Kerala.
+Kalyatanda Ponnappa had both Kodava and Malayalam origins, but was considered a Kodava warrior and is now revered as a deity by the Kodava people, but not particularly so by Malayali people.

 His agrarian father was upset that Ponnappa didn't look after the fields.
 So Kuttayya told his wife not to feed Ponnappa and broke Ponnappa's bow.
 Upset with this, Ponnappa left home.
 Ponnappa was betrothed to his aunt's daughter.
 He also had a friend and assistant called Katala Boltu.